CuzImAzizx/obsidian-image-organizer/README.md

 const basePath = "/path/to/ObsidianVault/";`
 ```

-3. **Save the output** — it might help if something breaks or goes missing.
+3. **Check the log file** — all operations and errors are logged with timestamps in your vault under `.logs/obsidian-image-organizer-logs.log`.
+This can help if something breaks or goes missing.